bortlog-systems-design/systems-design/README.md

 **Task 2:** Make rough estimates of incoming and outgoing network traffic per day and persecond during peak hours.

 **Task 3:** Make rough estimates of the bare minimum required storage capacity for users, subscriptions, tweets, and likes if our system will work for three years.

+### Week 2:

+**Task 1**: Choose a database for your backend.

+Choose database type (key-value, document, relational, etc.) and exact implementation (MySQL, Cassandra, MongoDB...), and provide a list of pros and cons for your choice.

+**Task 2**: Design the layout of your database depending on its type.
+Specify the layout/schema of documents, values, or tables; specify what indexes you will use if applicable.

+**Task 3**: Create a sequence diagram and API spec a home screen where users can infinitely scroll all tweets from their subscriptions in chronological order from now into the past.
+Describe how your backend will fetch necessary data from DB and what queries it will use.
+What will the complexity of one page fetch be, and how many DB queries will you need for one page?